 Cleaning and Inspection

-First, the baseboards get vacuumed and wiped down with a damp cloth.
-You'd be shocked how much dust and grime accumulates, especially in homes with kids, pets, or desert exposure.
-We inspect for damage, water stains, or gaps where the baseboard has pulled away from the wall or floor.
+Baseboards get vacuumed and wiped with a damp cloth first.
+Dust and grime accumulate everywhere, especially in homes with kids, pets, or desert exposure.
+We inspect for damage, water stains, gaps where baseboard has pulled from wall or floor.

 Repair Work

-If there's a gap between the baseboard and wall, or between the baseboard and floor, we fill it with paintable caulk.
-In a 2,000-square-foot home, you might have 400–500 linear feet of baseboard.
-Even small gaps add up to a sloppy-looking finish if they're not addressed.
-We let caulk cure fully before sanding.
+Gaps between baseboard and wall, or baseboard and floor, get filled with paintable caulk.
+A 2,000-square-foot home might have 400 500 linear feet of baseboard.
+Small gaps add up to sloppy-looking results.
+Caulk needs to cure fully before sanding.

 Sanding and Surface Prep

-Light scuff-sanding with 120-grit sandpaper removes the gloss from existing paint and provides tooth for new paint to grip.
-This step is non-negotiable in Arizona's heat.
-We sand lightly — you're not trying to strip the baseboard, just dull the surface.
+Light scuff-sanding with 120-grit sandpaper removes gloss from existing paint and gives new paint something to grip.
+This step isn't optional in Arizona heat.
+We sand lightly without stripping the baseboard, just dulling the surface.

 Priming (When Needed)

-If baseboards are stained, water-damaged, or if you're covering a dark color with white or light paint, primer goes down first.
-Skipping primer on stained wood is asking for bleed-through and failure.
-We use a quality bonding primer, not budget-bin stuff.
+Stained baseboards, water damage, or covering dark colors with white or light paint all need primer first.
+Skipping primer on stained wood guarantees bleed-through and failure.
+Quality bonding primer, not budget-bin products.

 Finish Coats

 Two coats of quality semi-gloss or satin paint.
-Semi-gloss hides dust less but cleans easier.
-Satin gives a softer look and is easier to touch up later.
-Both hold up well in Arizona.
-We brush by hand — not spray — so we control the finish and avoid overspray on your walls and floors.
-A quality brush makes a visible difference.
-The cheap brushes from the discount bin shed bristles and leave streaks.
+Semi-gloss resists dust less but cleans easier.
+Satin offers a softer look and touches up better later.
+Both perform well in Arizona.
+Hand brush application gives you control and avoids overspray on walls and floors.
+Quality brush makes a visible difference.
+Discount bin brushes shed bristles and leave streaks.
 We don't use those.

 Timeline

-A typical 2,000-square-foot home takes 2–3 days, depending on how much prep and repair work is needed.
-We schedule it to avoid interference with your schedule.
+A typical 2,000-square-foot home takes 2 3 days depending on prep and repair needs.
+We schedule around your schedule.

 Why The Toolbox Pro Handles Baseboard Painting Right

 Rene has been in the East Valley for 15+ years.
-He knows the climate, the homes, and the standards that Apache Junction residents expect.
-The Toolbox Pro doesn't rush.
-We do the prep work that matters, use materials that hold up, and stand behind the finished job.
-That's not a marketing line — it's how we've built a reputation that travels by word of mouth along Idaho Road and throughout the 85119 area.
+He knows the climate, the homes, the standards Apache Junction residents expect.
+We don't rush work.
+Prep matters.
+Materials hold up.
+The job gets backed.
+That's not marketing it's how reputation builds along Idaho Road and throughout 85119.

-We also know what questions to ask.
-Is this prep for a home sale?
-Do you have pets or kids who need a quick-dry solution?
-Are the baseboards original wood or newer MDF?
-Each situation gets a slightly different approach, but the fundamentals never change: clean, prep, prime if needed, paint with attention to detail.
+We ask the right questions.
+Home sale prep?
+Kids or pets needing quick-dry solution?
+Original wood or newer MDF baseboards?
+Each situation gets a slightly different approach.
+Fundamentals stay the same: clean, prep, prime if needed, paint with attention to detail.

 Frequently Asked Questions About Baseboard Painting